zhenqi-he/transnuseg/README.md

-# Trans3NucSeg: A Transformer Nuclei Segmentation Framework.
+# TransNuSeg: An Efficient Multi-Task Transformer for Nuclei Segmentation

-Paper and full codes will be released soon.
+Paper will be released accordingly.